 - hair loss

-These may be symptoms of an underlying medical problem.
+These may be signs of an underlying medical problem.

-If tiredness is your main symptom, and you are getting enough sleep, eating a balanced diet and generally have a healthy, low-stress lifestyle – and are still experiencing fatigue, see your doctor for a check-up.
+If tiredness is your main symptom, and you are getting enough exercise and sleep, eating a balanced diet and have a low-stress lifestyle and are still experiencing fatigue, see your doctor for a check-up.
 See also our separate page on chronic fatigue syndrome.

 - Do you feel drowsy or weak?

 - Do you feel down or depressed?

 - Has your fatigue developed slowly or suddenly?